bibleexchange/romans__textbook/textbook/en/0200_all-are-guilty-and-under-sin.md

 ### They knew God (1:19–23)

-God has manifested Himself to them (v.19).
-Creation itself clearly declares the things of God (v.20).
+God has manifested Himself to them (v.
+19).
+Creation itself clearly declares the things of God (v.
+20).
 Even those who did not receive the Law or have never heard the Gospel have been given a revelation of God through nature therefore they are without excuse.
-They once knew God but did not glorify Him as God (v.21).
+They once knew God but did not glorify Him as God (v.
+21).
 Graven images are the result of rejecting truth and not glorifying God.
 Man has worshipped the creature more than the creator.

 ## Jewish/religious guilt (2:1–29)